mautic/developer-documentation-new/docs/plugins/integrations/authentication.rst

 Use the OAuth2 factory according to the grant type required. ``\Mautic\IntegrationsBundle\Auth\Provider\Oauth2ThreeLegged\HttpFactory`` supports ``code`` and ``refresh_token`` grant types. ``\Mautic\IntegrationsBundle\Auth\Provider\Oauth2TwoLegged\HttpFactory`` supports ``client_credentials`` and ``password``.

-The OAuth2 factories leverages https://github.com/kamermans/guzzle-oauth2-subscriber as a middleware.
+The OAuth2 factories leverages :xref:`Guzzle Oauth2 Subscriber` as a middleware.

 Client configuration
 --------------------

 Both OAuth2 factories leverage the ``\Mautic\IntegrationsBundle\Auth\Provider\AuthConfigInterface`` object to manage things such as configuring the signer (basic auth, post form data, custom), token factory, token persistence, and token signer (bearer auth, basic auth, query string, custom).
 Use the appropriate interfaces as required for the use case (see the interfaces in ``plugins/IntegrationsBundle/Auth/Support/Oauth2/ConfigAccess``).

-See https://github.com/kamermans/guzzle-oauth2-subscriber for additional details on configuring the credentials and token signers or creating custom token persistence and factories.
+See :xref:`Guzzle Oauth2 Subscriber` for additional details on configuring the credentials and token signers or creating custom token persistence and factories.

 Token persistence
 -----------------